NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/intro_events_past.md

 Date | Event
 -- | --
+12 May 2022 | Graph Meetup Amsterdam
 29 April 2022 | COSA Workshop
 27 April 2022 | CDISC EU Interchange
 31 March 2022 | CDISC Open Source Alliance (COSA) Spotlight 15-19 November 2021 | PHUSE EU Connect

+## Graph Meetup Amsterdam

+(12 May 2022, 18:00-20:00, live event in Amsterdam)

+by Marius CONJEAUD (NEO4J) and Nicolas DE SAINT JORRE (QUANTICSOFT/ EVIDENTIQ)

+**OpenStudyBuilder - "All you wanted to know about <del>Sex</del> Blood Pressure but were afraid to ask?"**

+In this presentation we will demo this new OpenStudyBuilder application (in beta mode) starting from a very simple example:
+"To demonstrate the superiority of Drug A relative to Drug B on Blood Pressure (BP)".
+This will lead us into the magic world of Nodes and Relationships to illustrate how this clinical objective can be "translated" into a linked graph, reducing the number of inconsistencies!

+This presentation should illustrate how a concrete NEO4J professional application will help Clinical Research to bring a new drug to the market faster.
+You will see how this Graph database will allow us to produce related and consistent data to improve life on Earth!

+Slides are available [here](./presentations/2022-05-12-AMS_Meetup_May.pdf){target=_blank}.

 ## CDISC Open Source Alliance (COSA) OpenStudyBuilder Workshop